PrEP and sexually transmitted infections

 • Gonorrhoea and syphilis, as well as some less common conditions such as LGV, have become proportionally more common in gay and bisexual men, in the UK, the US and in western Europe.

 • A number of influences have contributed to the rises in STIs and may have done so sequentially.
 Fewer gay men employed 100% condom use as their primary HIV prevention method.
-Also, ‘seroadaptive’ methods such as serosorting and seropositioning became more popular.
+‘Seroadaptive’ methods such as serosorting and seropositioning became more popular.
 These may have had some efficacy against HIV but less against STIs.

 • A combination of factors ranging from falls in condom use to a relaxation of sexual segregation between HIV-positive and HIV-negative gay men is more likely to have been the cause, as these trends have been around for longer.
+The majority of studies find that STI risk behaviour prior to PrEP remains unchanged after initiating it.

 • Another complicating factor is that STI testing rates have increased in all populations and especially in gay men.
 The PrEPX study found that most – though not all – of the increase in STI diagnoses after men started PrEP was due to more STI testing.